 It’s that time of the month again!
-And you need those essential budgeting skills that perfectly manage your savings.
-Also, bills are due, so you sit down with your favorite cup of coffee and get to work managing payments.
+Bills are due, so you sit down with your favorite cup of coffee and get to work paying bills.
 One by one, each account seems more expensive than the last until you begin to notice something.
 With each new bill, you lose more and more money until you realize you may not even have enough left to pay them all.

-If this scenario sounds familiar, you might need a little extra help developing budgeting skills to create a balanced budget and stay on it.
+If this scenario sounds familiar, you might need a little extra help developing the skills to create a balanced budget and stay on it.
 Thankfully, this isn’t as hard as it sounds.
-Budgeting is a necessary skill to help you spend money where it needs to be spent.
-Done correctly, it can help you save money and pay off debt quickly, even on a zero-based budget.
-So, get out your monthly budget planner template, and we’ll help you create a budget plan that will save you time and money.
+Budgeting can help you learn where to spend money and where to save money So, get out your monthly budget planner template, and we’ll help you create a budget plan that will save you time and money.

 What Budgeting Skills Do I Need?

-Budgeting requires basic knowledge of money management.
-That means you have to sit down and think about all the things you spend money on to get an idea of where to cut expenses.
+First, sit down and think about all the things you spend money on to get an idea of where to cut expenses.
 Sounds easy, right?
-And it is, but most people may not know the best way to create one or stay on track with their spending.
+And it is!
+The hardest part of budgeting is picking a method.

-For a little extra help with budgeting, there’s a free budgeting app called Mint that helps you keep track of your spending and can even sync to your bank account.
+For a little extra help, there’s a free budgeting app called Mint that helps you keep track of your spending and can even sync to your bank account.
 What better way to save precious time than to use apps that do the work for you?
-The rest, however, is up to you.

 1. Calculating Your Spending

 Organizing your spending habits can only get you so far.
 Not sure where to start?
 No problem, we’ve got your back.

 Let’s say you have all your basic monthly expenses: